JeffersonLab/jlog/README.md

 ## Install
 This library requires a Java 11+ JVM and standard library at run time.

-You can obtain the library jar file from the [Maven Central repository](https://repo1.maven.org/maven2/org/jlab/jlog/) directly or from a Maven friendly build tool with the following coordinates (Gradle example shown):
+You can obtain the library jar file from the [Maven Central repository](https://repo1.maven.org/maven2/org/jlab/jlog/) or ([Sonatype backing store](https://s01.oss.sonatype.org/content/repositories/releases/org/jlab/jlog/)) or from a Maven friendly build tool with the following coordinates (Gradle example shown):
 ```
 implementation 'org.jlab:jlog:<version>'
 ```